How to Get Rid of Spiders Naturally (Safe for Kids & Pets)

 Essential Oils: Use Carefully and Consistently

-Equal parts vinegar and water help break down old webs and freshen surfaces.
-Add lemon or eucalyptus drops for scent.
-Reapply after cleaning or rain.
-Avoid unfinished wood or natural stone.
+Equal parts vinegar and water help break down old webs and freshen surfaces; add a few drops of lemon or eucalyptus for scent, and reapply after cleaning or rain.
+Avoid using it on unfinished wood or natural stone.

 Spider Prevention: Long-Term Ways to Keep Spiders Out